hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ##  $ replicate: int  1 2 3 1 2 3 1 2 3 1 ...
 ```

-As you can see, the columns `genotype` and `celltype` are of a special class called `factor` whereas the replicate column has been interpreted as integer data type.
+As you can see, the columns `genotype` and `celltype` are of the `factor` class, whereas the replicate column has been interpreted as integer data type.

 __You can also get this information from the "Environment" tab in RStudio.__